-I started to pay attention to what the problems actually were at the table.
-And decided that there were three major areas where I could be doing a better job at helping my kids understand what was expected of them.
-Also, ways I could help keep them stay seated and behaved during meal times.
+As I started to pay attention to the causes of my dinner-time chaos, I discovered three significant areas where I could do a better job helping my kids stay seated and behave better during meal times.

-Tips for Helping Your Toddler Stay Seated at the Dinner Table:
+Help Your Toddler Stay Seated at the Dinner Table

 1. The Menu

 “I am not a restaurant!” mothers everywhere yell while simultaneously preparing their kids a different meal than what she has prepared for the family.
-While this is absolutely true, you are not a restaurant.
-I have since learned that there needs to be ONE thing on the table that you know your child will eat.
-For instance, if we are having chicken, green beans and red skinned potatoes.
-I will also put some yogurt or applesauce on their plate.
-Because, let’s be real, our kids do have to eat, and while some kids will obey graciously and eat what we put in front of them, others will not.
+While this is absolutely true, I have since learned that there needs to be ONE thing on the table you know your child will eat.
+So, for instance, no matter what the family is eating, I will also put some yogurt or applesauce on my toddler’s plate.
+Because let’s be honest, our kids do have to eat.
+Unfortunately, while some kids will obey graciously and eat what we put in front of them, others will not.

 Part of the misbehavior we were having at the table was because they weren’t eating anything.
 They would immediately reject whatever I was serving and then want to get down.
-So now, I offer something that I know they will eat and that way, it trains them to know that right now is dinner time and that sitting here and conversing with the family is what is expected of them.
+So now, I offer something that I know they will eat, and it trains them to see that they are expected to sit at the dinner table during dinner time, whether they eat everything on their plate or not.

 2. Distract, Distract, Distract!

-If you have younger ones that you can’t reason with yet, bring a few toys to the table and try to distract with those for a few more minutes.
+If you have younger ones you can’t reason with yet, bring a few toys to the table and try to distract with those for a few more minutes.
 Keep the conversation focused on interacting with them.
-This is difficult to do because you want to catch up on all of the day’s events with your spouse.
+This isn’t easy because you want to catch up on the day’s events with your spouse.
 But don’t lose focus on the end goal!